rednafi/rednafi.com/content/mélange/descending_into_the_aether.md

 apparatus if I need to.
 However, for the work that I usually do, the device is holding up surprisingly well, and I knew exactly what I'd be getting when I picked the Air over the 14" Pro.
-One big caveat is that the I/O situation is less than ideal as it only has two USB-C ports, a 3.5mm headphone jack, and a MagSafe power port—that's it.
+One big caveat is that the I/O situation is less than ideal as it only has two USB-C ports, a 3.5 mm headphone jack, and a MagSafe power port—that's it.
 Also, it only supports a single monitor, but that's rarely an issue since where would I even get a monitor in an Airbnb?